 Best Freshwater Fish for Beginners to Catch (and Where to Find Them)

 Beginner fishing is brutally honest.
-If you don’t catch something in the first hour, most people quit.
-So everything in this article is ranked and built around one goal — getting a fish on your line as fast as possible, then giving you the next step up when you’re ready for it.
+First hour with nothing on the line?
+Most people quietly pack up and never come back.
+So this whole piece is built around one thing — getting a fish on your hook fast, then giving you a logical next step when you want it.

 #1 — Bluegill (Easiest Fish in Freshwater)

 There is no easier fish.
-I mean that completely without qualification.
+I mean that without any qualification at all.
 Bluegill live in nearly every lake, pond, river, and creek in the continental United States.
-They sit in shallow water near weeds and dock pilings and fallen logs and they eat almost anything that moves in front of them.
-If you walk up to a body of freshwater and drop a hook in, there’s a better than average chance a bluegill is six feet away from you right now.
+They hang near weeds, dock pilings, fallen logs — basically anything with shade — and they’ll eat almost anything that moves in front of them.
+Walk up to a body of freshwater right now and drop a hook in.
+A bluegill is probably six feet from where you’re standing.

 Here’s the exact setup I’d hand a first-timer: